plank/laravel-metable/docs/source/querying_meta.rst

 All string-based query scopes using lexicographic comparison to look up values.
 This means that the values are compared alphabetically as strings.
 This can lead to unexpected results when comparing numbers, e.g. ``'11'`` is greater than ``'100'``.

-By default, only the first 255 characters of a string are indexed (can be adjusted with the ``metable.stringValueIndexLength`` config).
-When querying by longer values, characters exceeding the limit will be ignored when determining if the criteria matches.
-The ``whereMeta()`` method will attempt to work around this by comparing the entire serialized value after the results have been filtered by the indexed portion (other query scopes will not do this).

 The ``whereMeta()`` method can be used to compare the value using any of the operators accepted by the Laravel query builder's ``where()`` method.

 ::